Optimal Discrete Beamforming of RIS-Aided Wireless Communications: An Inner Product Maximization Approach: System model and problem formulation

-In some scenarios, the line of sight between BS and users may be blocked by obstacles, as shown in Fig. \ref{With NLoS}.
-We could set $h_d = 0$.
-The problem of achieving the maximum received signal power is reduced as
+In certain exceptional scenarios, as depicted in Fig.~\ref{With NLoS}, the line of sight link between the BS and UE may blocked by obstacles. $\mathbf{h}_d^H$ are assumed to be $\mathbf{0}$ in such condition.
+Consequently, the optimization problem of maximizing the received signal power can usually be formulated as

-where $\mathbf{R} = \boldsymbol{ \phi } \boldsymbol{ \phi }^H$ is semi-positive definite and of rank one, again.
-A comparison of (\ref{DiscreteP}) and (\ref{without los}) shows that there is no significant difference except for the length of optimization variables.
-Without loss of generality, the next section focuses on efficient algorithms to solve the problem (\ref{without los}).